 - December 3

 The Noise Accountability Board (NAB) is an industry working group that helps set the strategic direction of noise management at Pearson, including the delivery of our Noise Management Action Plan, and other initiatives related to airport growth.

 Members include representatives from the GTAA, NAV CANADA, airlines, Transport Canada, provincial government bodies and regional and municipal planning departments.
 Some members also attend other forums to hear from members of the community.

-The Neighbourhood Table provides a forum between the NAB and community stakeholders who represent residents or ratepayer associations and community groups who have knowledge of and interest in airport operations.
+The Neighbourhood Table provides a forum for community stakeholders who represent residents or ratepayer associations and community groups who have knowledge of and interest in airport operations.

-Three times a year, the NAB hosts Political Briefings for all levels of government on noise management initiatives.
+Three times a year, we host Political Briefings for all levels of government on noise management initiatives.
 Briefings also include progress against our Noise Management Action Plan, and other initiatives related to airport growth that may result in changes to aircraft noise impacts.

 Community Advisory Committees and Reference Panels